-Documenting Diverse Experiences for Generations to Come
+Documenting Latino/a Experiences for Generations to Come

 The story of the Latino/a experience in Kansas and across the region is in danger of being lost.
-Sponsors who join this effort will help ensure KU Libraries has the funds needed to support staffing and resources to acquire and preserve the stories of our past and present, as told by the individuals represented therein.
+Sponsors who join this effort will help ensure KU Libraries have the funds needed to support staffing and resources to acquire, preserve, and share the stories of our past and present, as told by the individuals represented therein.

 KU Libraries has a strong history in building collecting programs that capture the everyday experiences of diverse populations.